-This manual is written for software version 2.1.
+This manual is written for software version 2.0.
 The manual is continually updated to match new software releases.
-The latest available manual version can be downloaded from the following website:
+The latest available manual version can be downloaded from the product's support section at the following website:

-www.simrad-yachting.com
+· www.simrad-yachting.com